-- 1. Grow and mature in wholeness and holiness as persons and pastors. - 2.
-Promote evangelism and outreach in culturally conditioned forms as the priority of pastoral ministry. - 3.
-Conduct culturally relevant worship as a celebration of God in His supreme worth. - 4.
-Communicate the gospel in contextually appropriate ways, resulting in the transformation of the hearer. - 5.
-Lead and administrate a local church to carry out its unique Christian mission. - 6.
-Practice pastoral care in a manner that ministers to human need in the congregation and the community. - 7.
+- 1. Grow in Christlike character as persons and pastors. - 2.
+Promote evangelism and community engagement. - 3.
+Conduct culturally relevant, God-centered worship. - 4.
+Communicate the gospel in contextually appropriate ways. - 5.
+Learn to effectively lead and administer the church as a servant leader. - 6.
+Discover good practices for effective pastoral care. - 7.
 Apply what is being learned through directed field study.